RavenMarQ/RavenMarQ.github.io/essays/javascript-is-not-that-bad.md

 ## I'm Sure You're Tired of Reading: So There's the Finish Line!

 JavaScript and I are going to have a long and loving marriage for the foreseeable future.
 I don't think I would abandon this language unless it was REALLY going out of style.
-JavaScript is easy to learn, there's a lot of resources to help you get acquiainted with it, and is used in a wide array of web development.
+JavaScript is easy to learn, there's a lot of resources to help you get acquainted with it, and is used in a wide array of web development.

 I would recommend learning it to everyone, irregardless of coding experience and desire to program.
 After all: what's the harm in learning how to do something?
 And sure learning JavaScript might be stressful, or the things that you do make you feel as if you're in a dead-end...